Our Coaching Team

 My calisthenics journey began when I was six years old.
 I had wanted to try gymnastics, but with no spots available my mum found a local calisthenics club — and I’ve been hooked ever since!

-I’ve now been involved in calisthenics for 14 years, competing in both solos and teams at Division 1 and Championship level.
-I’ve travelled to Ballarat four times with my teams and have been fortunate to receive multiple Coaches Awards as well as the Best Club Girl award in 2021 and 2023.
+I’ve now been involved in calisthenics for 15 years, competing in both solos and teams at Division 1 and Championship level.
+I’ve travelled to Ballarat four times with my teams and have been fortunate to receive multiple Coaches Awards as well as the Best Club Girl award in 2021, 2023 and 2025.

 I can’t wait to see what this next chapter brings at PHCC!